VOLCANO ULTRA MARATHON is a sporting event organised by:

 12.6 The organization of the race may impose a time penalty on any competitor if, in its sole discretion, it determines that it is an unfair advantage if the members of a team become individuals.

-All of the runners will receive a finishers medal and shirt.
-There will be a final ranking for the top three and a women’s ranking.
+All runners will receive a medal and finisher shirt.
+There will be a final classification of the first three and a female classification.

 A medical team specialised in sports medicine will be present throughout the whole race and will have special assistance vehicles.
 They will ensure that the participants do not suffer from physical or mental exhaustion.
 The medical team may stop a competitor and disqualify any participant who feels physically unable to continue the race or needs vital medical attention.